MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 approving cash disbursements can involve one or more separate processes that are completed by other employees.
 As organizations become larger, the volume of transactions increases, and managing them becomes more complex.
-The term “workflow” can therefore refer to multiple, related things.
+The term "workflow" can therefore refer to multiple, related things.

 - Workflow is the sequence of actions that leads to the completion of a business task.
 The sequence is carried out according to a set of rules or